agiledefi/agile-protocol/README.md

 <dl>
   <dt>AToken, ABep20 and ABNB</dt>
   <dd>The Agile aTokens, which are self-contained borrowing and lending contracts.
-AToken contains the core logic and ABep20, ABUSD and ABNB add public interfaces for Bep20 tokens and bnb, respectively.
+AToken contains the core logic and ABep20, ABUSD and ABNB add public interfaces for Bep20 tokens and CRO, respectively.
 Each AToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
 Each AToken is an BEP-20 compliant token where balances represent ownership of the market.</dd>
 </dl>

 <dl>